Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 ## Authentication

+### OAuth 2.0

+Starting with v1.7.0, you can add `--oauth` to your command to remove the need for an API token.
+You will need to have access to a browser for the oauth callback process.
+This is the recommended way as you don't need to store any auth credentials and the token is revoked after it has been used.
+All 6 scopes will be always be requested.

+Non-interactive runs will need to use either API Token or API Key to run.

 ### API Token

-The recommended method to authenticate is with an [API Token](https://developers.cloudflare.com/api/tokens/create/).
+The recommended method to authenticate in CI pipelines is with an [API Token](https://developers.cloudflare.com/api/tokens/create/).
 Each command will list the API permissions needed for it to run.

 You can use [this link](https://dash.cloudflare.com/profile/api-tokens?permissionGroupKeys=%5B%7B%22key%22%3A%22account_rule_lists%22%2C%22type%22%3A%22edit%22%7D%2C%7B%22key%22%3A%22argotunnel%22%2C%22type%22%3A%22read%22%7D%2C%7B%22key%22%3A%22dns%22%2C%22type%22%3A%22edit%22%7D%2C%7B%22key%22%3A%22page%22%2C%22type%22%3A%22edit%22%7D%5D&name=Cloudflare+Utils&accountId=*&zoneId=all) to create a token with all the necessary permissions.